Creax-AI/jira-mcp/README.md

 → AI tracks recent updates & highlights key changes
 No more manually checking ticket histories!

+💬 **"Add a comment to PROJECT-123 saying 'Fixed in latest commit'"**
+→ AI posts the comment directly to Jira
+Update tickets without leaving your IDE!

+🎯 **"Show me all epics in PROJECT and their child issues"**
+→ AI fetches epic hierarchy instantly
+Understand project structure at a glance!

+📝 **"Create an epic called 'Mobile App Redesign' in PROJECT"**
+→ AI creates the epic for you
+Plan projects faster with automation!

+🔗 **"Link issue PROJECT-456 to epic PROJECT-100"**
+→ AI organizes your backlog automatically
+Keep your epics organized effortlessly!

+⚡ **"Move PROJECT-123 to In Progress"**
+→ AI transitions the issue through your workflow
+Update statuses without switching contexts!

 🔥 **TL;DR:** Your AI now speaks Jira + Cursor!
-Fetch projects, filter issues, track changes & fix bugs—all inside your IDE.
+Fetch projects, filter issues, track changes, manage epics, add comments & fix bugs—all inside your IDE.
 From backlog to bug fixes, MCP Server makes Jira work for you!

 ## Example Workflows